 What Are Common PR Services?

-1) Crisis management
+1) Crisis management and reputation protection

 The main goal of a PR department during a crisis would be to inform all involved parties about the current situation, potential risks, and planned actions.
 A well-thought-out crisis plan should include the initial message broadcast to the entire world.